When you sign up to the site you will have ticked a box to confirm that you agree to the Terms and Conditions for using the site. They are:

 For some events, including Big Spring Camp and Big Summer Camp, the number of spaces available for camper vans and motorhomes is strictly limited due to restrictions defined in the insurance policies held by the hosting locations.
 A charge is made for booking a space.
 The available spaces are listed in the same way as events, and so bookable online in the same way.

 Well-behaved, socialised and under control dogs are welcome on some events.
 It's important to check with the event leader before booking, as it is the event leader's decision whether to accept dogs on their event or not.
-Sometimes they will be restricted by third parties, the YHA for example does not allow people to bring dogs to its hostels.
+Sometimes they will be restricted by third parties, such as the rules of the hostel or campsite we are staying in.

 If you have agreed it with the leader and are bring a dog, please remember that others may not feel as comfortable as you with dogs around and adjust your dog control behaviour accordingly.

-Day walks: Dogs must be kept on a lead whenever this is signposted and whenever we are in the vicinity of livestock.
+Day walks: Dogs must be kept on a lead whenever this is signposted and whenever we are in the vicinity of livestock, and at the event leader's request.
 It's a good idea to check what the route may be like with the event leader before booking to find out more about the potential suitability of the walk for dogs.

 OutdoorLads is a group run by its members for its members.
 Events only take place because some members are willing to lead them and other members are willing to attend.
 The group then is only as good as the effort its members put into it.

 If there are no events on the website near to where you live and you'd like to see more, the simple answer is get involved!